BernardLerring/ALotToSwap/README.md

 ### Frameworks, libraries and programs used:

 - Google Fonts.
-Both main fonts used throughout the site are from the Google Fonts repository.
+Both main fonts used throughout the site are from the [Google Fonts](https://fonts.google.com/) repository

 - Font Awesome.
-All icons used through the site are imported from the directory at Font Awesome.
+All icons used through the site are imported from the directory at [FontAwesome](https://fontawesome.com/)

 - GitHub was used to host the repositories where the and for site deployment.